jglrxavpok/jglrxavpok.github.io/_posts/2023-11-26-recreating-nanite-visibility-buffer.markdown

 ```
 Here, `pos` is the only attribute we will need for writing to the visibility buffer.

-The vertex shader transforms the input vertices from worldspace to NDC coordinates, based on the camera.
+The vertex shader transforms the input vertices from mesh-space/local-space to NDC coordinates, based on the camera.
 So nothing fancy:
 ```cpp
 #include <includes/camera.glsl>
 // defines a cbo object which contains mat4 "view" and "jittedProjection" corresponding to the camera used for rendering